 Mailster sends you emails in batches.
-While this is a technically limitation it also prevents sending to many mails at once which cause server timeouts and even get banned from your email delivery provider.
+While this is a technical limitation it also prevents sending too many emails at once which causes server timeouts and even gets banned from your email delivery provider.

 On installing or updating the plugin, Mailster will ask if you would like to opt into usage tracking.
-By doing this, you are helping us for better planning of new features, fixing bugs, and prioritising development based on user feedback.
+By doing this, you are helping us with better planning of new features, fixing bugs, and prioritizing development based on user feedback.

 If you are using SendGrid with Mailster you can also automatically progress bounces.
-You only need the SendGrid Integration plugin from the WordPress Repo your SendGrid account On the delivery tab you can find two options for handling bounces Select SendGrid and future bounced email addresses will automatically get marked as hard bounced.
+You only need On the delivery tab, you can find two options for handling bounces Select SendGrid and future bounced email addresses will automatically get marked as hard bounced.
 If you select Mailster you have to contact SendGrid Support and request to enable […]

 Depending on your delivery method Mailster needs some time to send your campaigns.
-If you like to increase your delivery rate you can do try following things: decrease the cron interval trigger the progress faster (How to setup a cron) Increase the “numbers of mails sent at once” on the Delivery tab in the settings Choose a […]
+If you like to increase your delivery rate you can try the following things: Keep in mind that the bottleneck is always the connection from your server to your ESP’s server.
+Mailster can only send one mail at once and needs to send a request […]

-Many contact-form or membership plugins use the wp_mail method.
-With Mailster you can hijack the function and use the Mailster delivery options to send third party mails.
-On the General tab in the settings you can find three options: 1) Do not use Mailster for outgoing WordPress mails This option will bypass the functionality and uses […]
+Many contact forms or membership plugins use the wp_mail method.
+With Mailster you can hijack the function and use the Mailster delivery options to send third-party mail.
+On the General tab in the settings you can find three options: 1) Do not use Mailster for outgoing WordPress emails This option will bypass the functionality and uses […]

-Although it’s not recommended to use GoDaddy’s own email servers you can do it but have to follow some rules: GoDaddy has a limit of 250 mails from a certain account so make sure you setup the sending limits correctly.
+Although it’s not recommended to use GoDaddy’s own email servers you can do it but have to follow some rules: GoDaddy has a limit of 250 emails from a certain account so make sure you set up the sending limits correctly.
 Use this form to calculate your values.
-You have to make sure the used from […]
+You have to make sure the used […]